slsrepo/multimarkdown-spm/README.md

 	```
 OR

-2. If you are using Xcode 11, add the package to your project by clicking on `File > Swift Packages > Add Package Dependency...` in the menu bar.
+2. If you are using Xcode 11 (or newer), add the package to your project by clicking on `File > Swift Packages > Add Package Dependency...` in the menu bar.

 3. Build your app/project (Command-B in Xcode or `swift build`), run (Command-R in Xcode or `swift run TargetName`) and enjoy :)